 Canon 80D versus Olympus E-M1 II

 The Canon EOS 80D and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were announced, respectively, in February 2016 and September 2016.
 The 80D is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (80D) and a Four Thirds sensor.
+The cameras are based on an APS-C (80D) and a Four Thirds (E-M1 II) sensor.
 The Canon has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 80D and the Olympus E-M1 II.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).